derrickturk/use-of-weapons/NOTES.md

 From time to time, somebody will repost this article, somewhere on the internet:
 [sheep and goats paper].

 Well, that's crap.
-At best, it's a test for "who has previously been exposed to a language that inherited the brain-dead choice of '=' as an assignment operator from B".
+At best, it's a test for "who has previously been exposed to a language that inherited the brain-dead choice of '=' as an assignment operator from FORTRAN".

 Ok, pop quiz: what does the following program do?
 [screenshot]